 Welcome!
 I am a PhD candidate in Sociology at the University of Wisconsin-Madison.
 My research focuses on gender and racial inequalities in political representation and resistance in the United States.
 I express my strong commitment to equity and diversity through my teaching, as well as my research.
 My in-person and online courses in introductory sociology and research methods implement tenets of universal design and active, inclusive learning.

-My scholarship has appeared in Sociology Compass, Contexts, Socius, and The Society Pages’ blogs.
+My scholarship has appeared in Sociological Inquiry, Contexts, Sociology Compass, Socius, and The Society Pages’ blogs.
 My research has been supported by a Hyde Dissertation Research Award, the UW-Madison ILS Law & Society Graduate Fellows Program, and The Tobin Project.
 Prior to graduate school, I was a Presidential Fellow at Dartmouth College’s Center for the Advancement of Learning.
 I hold an M.S. in sociology from UW-Madison and an A.B. in sociology from Dartmouth College.